robertkrimen/terst/README.markdown

     Is("Nothing happens.", "=~", `ing(\s+)happens\.$`)

 Is should only be called under a Terst(t, ...) call.
-For a standalone version, use IsErr(...).
+For a standalone version, use IsErr.
 If no scope is found and the comparison is false, then Is will panic the error.

 #### func  IsErr